CoAxLab/azad/README.md

 # Values

-We come at ANN desgin as scientists, and humanists.
+We come at ANN desgin as scientists and humanists.
 Meaning we take three strong philosophical stances:

 1. ANNs should help people, not replace them.
 2. To win in the long-term science--psychology, neuroscience, and biology--must directly inform ANN desgin.